nataliesmyth/fuzzy-octo-memory/README.md

 ## User Stories

--When user clicks begin, timer starts and squares populate with a random color -When user click a color, the color disappears and a point is added or subtracted from score -When round is over, the scores, round, and timer update for the user to start again with increased difficulty
+-When user clicks begin, timer starts and squares populate with either a red, blue, green, or purple square -When user click a color, the square disappears
+-If the square is blue, the user gains 1 point, if the square is red, green, or purple, 1 point is subtracted from the score -When round is over, the scores, round, and timer update for the user to start again with increased difficulty

 ## General Info